The Ultimate Makeup Bag Packing Guide

 Ask Salespeople at Any Store for Travel Samples

 There’s only one way to find out if you can get a free sample: Ask!
 Be confident and speak up.
 The worst thing the clerk can say is no. Here’s our go-to spiel: “I’m interested in a few products, but I’d like to test them with my normal makeup routine before I buy.
 Is it possible to get a couple of samples?”
 It doesn’t work every time, but it does work.

 Know the Brands That Are Sample-Friendly

 Lush, Clinique, and Bluemercury are sample-friendly and will often offer freebies straight up without a purchase.
 If you’re nervous about making the ask, mosey into one of these shops and just start browsing.
 There’s a good chance, they’ll offer up a sample without being prompted.

-If you’re shopping at Sephora or Ulta without a rewards program membership, you’re doing it wrong.
+If you’re shopping at Sephora, Ulta, or Dermstore without a rewards program membership, you’re doing it wrong.
 That’s like flying on your favorite airline without earning reward miles.
 In truth, this method of obtaining freebies isn’t entirely free—you’ll need to make a purchase.
 But, you’ll get that added bonus.
 If you know you need to buy product, time it right around trip so you can redeem points for minis.
 When redeeming rewards, always shop online; you’ll have more options.
-And Sephora and Ulta allow you to select three free samples with every purchase when you order online.
+And Sephora, Ulta, and Dermstore allow you to select three free samples with every purchase when you order online.
 Win-win!